the agile way

 33. Harvesting Community (xxviii)

-Accept power without wielding it
+Accept power without exploiting it

 To open channels of trust

-And quicken the grains of community.
+And quicken the grain of community.

 Learn secrets without making them